GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising

 \item We conduct experiments on the publicly available DeepMIMO urban datasets, covering three cities and two antenna configurations, resulting in six scenarios in total.
 For comparison, we include 14 baselines from existing literature.
 Numerical results demonstrate that the HMGAT exhibits strong generalization and scalability for HBF design tasks across different scenarios.
-The proposed BERT-based NCSN effectively enhances HMGAT's performance by adding the generated CSI samples into the training set.
-Moreover, DeBERT is capable of denoising imperfect CSI under varying error levels, significantly improving HMGAT's robustness without compromising its expressive power.
+The proposed BERT-based NCSN effectively improves HMGAT's performance by incorporating the generated CSI samples into the training set.
+Moreover, DeBERT is capable of denoising imperfect CSI under varying error levels, significantly improving HMGAT's robustness while preserving its expressive power.

 \end{itemize}